Website Navigation for Screen Readers

 • Research takes place in labs, in libraries and research centers, in the field, in communities, in studios, in space, on land, underwater, on your computer, in your head, and beyond.

-• Research at Hopkins is more than just checking a box on your resume/ CV or filling a requirement for your major.
+• Research at Hopkins is more than just checking a box on your resume or filling a requirement for your major.

 What’s in it for you?